aang81a/my-it-support-portfolio/ABOUT-ME.md

 ![Focus](https://img.shields.io/badge/Focus-IT%20Support-blue)
 ![Level](https://img.shields.io/badge/Level-Entry--Level-lightgrey)

-**Aspiring IT Support Professional | Focus on User Support, Troubleshooting, Efficiency and Documentation**
+**Entry-Level IT Support | User Support • Troubleshooting • Efficient Workflows • Documentation**

 ---

-I am building practical skills for entry-level IT Support, with a focus on Windows support, basic networking, remote support, ticket documentation, Microsoft 365 user support, and structured troubleshooting.
+I am transitioning into entry-level IT Support with a strong focus on user support, troubleshooting, clear documentation, and efficient support workflows.

 My background has strengthened my communication, patience, service mindset, and ability to support people in stressful situations.

+What motivates me is the practical side of IT Support: understanding the user’s problem, finding the cause step by step, explaining the solution clearly, and documenting the work so it can be followed later.

-I am now applying these strengths to technical support work through hands-on portfolio projects and IT support coursework.
+I am applying this focus through portfolio projects, hands-on practice, and IT support coursework.

 ---